Meeting your dog's dietary needs doesn't have to mean constant trips to the store.

 Recipe courtesy of All Recipes.

 These icy treats are perfect for the long dog days of summer.
-All you need is three common household ingredients and an icecube tray and you’re ready to go!
-Trust us, your dog will thank you for these.
+All you need is three common household ingredients and an ice cube tray and you're ready to go!
+Trust us, your pooch will thank you for these frozen dog treats.

 1 Cup Greek Nonfat Plain Yogurt